-It’s something that applies to when you’re selling or giving away a part or all of your business, but there is a fair amount of information you need to understand about this scheme, how you qualify, and how it is applied.
+Entrepreneurs' Relief can apply when you’re selling or giving away part or all of your business, but there is a fair amount of information you need to understand about this concession, if and how you qualify, and how it is applied.

 What is Entrepreneurs’ Relief?

-Entrepreneurs’ Relief makes it possible for business owners to pay tax at a reduced rate of 10% when they to sell all or part of their business.
+Entrepreneurs’ Relief makes it possible for business owners to pay tax at a reduced rate as low as 10% when they to sell all or part of their business.
 The policy can also apply to company directors and employees that have 5% or more shareholding in the business.

 Who is it available to?